Infantile cerebellar retinal degeneration: Causes

 Normally, this gene produces a protein/enzyme that catalyzes the interconversion of citrate to isocitrate via cis-aconitate in the second step of the TCA cycle.

-Etiology
+History

 The first case report of this disorder was in 2012, when affected 8 members from 2 Arab-Muslim families, most of the patients were brought to the doctor when they were between 2 and 6 months of age, with most of the symptoms described before.

 Since then, 6 more case reports (including more than one person) reporting new cases and/or studying the disease have been documented, leaving us with a total of 26 people with the disease recorded in global medical literature.